ProductionOllato/ollato-Counsellor_Panel_1.0.0/UserGuide.md

 - Only the **Logout** button will be active.
 - A notification will prompt you to complete your profile.
 - A **Complete Profile** button will be visible for continuing registration.
+- A **Support** for if you need assistance with the registration process.

 ### **Complete Profile:**